Skip to main content

 Here’s what a benzene exposure lawyer typically does for your case:

-• Investigation: The attorney will conduct a thorough investigation into the exposure incident.
-This may involve gathering evidence, interviewing witnesses, and consulting experts to establish the link between benzene exposure and your health condition, such as Acute Myeloid Leukemia (AML).
+• Investigation: An attorney will conduct an in-depth investigation into the exposure incident.
+This may involve gathering evidence, interviewing witnesses, and consulting experts to establish the link between benzene exposure and your Acute Myeloid Leukemia (AML) diagnosis.

 • Negotiation: Your attorney will engage in negotiations with the opposing party or their insurance companies to seek a fair settlement.
-They will use their legal expertise to advocate for your rights and ensure you receive the compensation you deserve.
+They will use their legal knowledge to fight for your rights and ensure you receive the appropriate and fair compensation you deserve.

 • Representation: Your attorney will represent you in court, presenting your case before a judge and jury, if necessary.
-They will use their legal skills to argue on your behalf and advocate for the best possible outcome.
+They will use their legal skills to argue on your behalf.

 photo of attorney Joe Lyon